 - Snow Clearing and Ice Control Priorities

-- SECTION A: Plowing of Streets and Back Lanes
+- Section A: Plowing of Streets and Back Lanes

-- SECTION B: Use of Salt and Sand
+- Section B: Use of Salt and Sand

-- SECTION D: Snow Removal
+- Section D: Snow Removal

-The goal of the Policy on Snow Clearing and Ice Control is to maintain the City's roadways, back lanes, sidewalks, active transportation trails and designated park pathways in such a manner so as to:
+The goal of the Policy on Snow Clearing and Ice Control is to maintain the City's roadways, back lanes, sidewalks, active transportation routes and designated park pathways in such a manner so as to: